 Another Lordomat C35, this one with the name engraved on the top plate.
 It sports the fast 50mm f/1.9 Lordon 6-element lens made by Enna Optik.
 Also shown is the interchangeable 35mm f/3.5 Schacht-Travenar wide angle lens.

 Around the same time as the Lordomat several fixed-lens versions were introduced, all with Leidolf Triplon f/2.8 lenses.
 These cameras were called Lordox and were essentially updated versions of the earlier Lordox 24x36 described above.
-Two of these were viewfinder cameras: the Lordox Baby, which had a metal front plate and a Pronto shutter, and the Lordox Junior, which had a black front plate and Prontor-SVS shutter.
-Where one would expect the rangefinder window one would find a Leidolf Wetzlar logo instead.
+Two of these were viewfinder cameras: the Lordox Baby and the Lordox Junior, which had Pronto and Prontor-SVS shutters, respectively.
+They generally had a black front plate, although the Baby (and perhaps the Junior) was also available in chrome.
+On both models one would find a Leidolf Wetzlar logo instead of a rangefinder window.
 A rangefinder version was also introduced, the Lordox Primus.
-The lens base and shutter release button were different from the Lordox Junior and Baby, it looked in fact nearly identical to the Lordomat.
+The lens base and shutter release button were different from the Lordox Junior and Baby, it looked in fact nearly identical to the Lordomat, but had the name 'Lordox' engraved on the cover for the rangefinder linkage just above the shutter.

 A Leidolf Lordox 57 Junior with f/2.8 Triplon lens in Prontor-SVS shutter.
 Note the characteristic black front plate, the only Leidolf camera to be made in this colour.